SharmaNikki/Image-Classification-/README.md

 ## Hypothesis Testing
  Anova test is utilised to compare the models performance and check the siginificant difference between the models
- ### Hypothesis testing :ANOVA is used to determine whether there are any statistically significant differences between the means of three or more independent (unrelated) groups.
+ ### ANOVA is used to determine whether there are any statistically significant differences between the means of three or more independent (unrelated) groups.